paritytech/polkadot/roadmap/implementors-guide/src/node/backing/candidate-backing.md

 The Candidate Backing subsystem ensures every parablock considered for relay block inclusion has been seconded by at least one validator, and approved by a quorum.
 Parablocks for which no validator will assert correctness are discarded.
 If the block later proves invalid, the initial backers are slashable; this gives polkadot a rational threat model during subsequent stages.

 Its role is to produce backable candidates for inclusion in new relay-chain blocks.
-It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
+It does so by issuing signed [`Statement`s](/type-definitions.html#statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.

 Note that though the candidate backing subsystem attempts to produce as many backable candidates as possible, it does _not_ attempt to choose a single authoritative one.
 The choice of which actually gets included is ultimately up to the block author, by whatever metrics it may use; those are opaque to this subsystem.